 The reason you must aggressively protect your soul is because of its vulnerability.
 Your soul is the “filter” that sifts and sieves everything you encounter.
 Whatever you experience in life is first “filtered” through the soul.
 That means the soul (our mind, heart, and will) is vulnerable to everything it encounters.
 Here’s what you must understand about your soul: There is no filter for the filter!
 Your soul is exposed to the coarse shock of life.
 When your eyes suddenly see a vile image there’s nothing to alter the image or “filter” it.
 When your ears hear wicked language, it resounds unmuted on the soul.
 That’s why I say: “There is no filter for the filter”!
 And that’s why your soul needs constant attention.
 You must be filled with the Word, faith, prayer, and the Holy Spirit so you can react responsibly to the unfiltered parts of life.
 It’s why you need to develop a militant, spiritual posture against whatever threatens your welfare.

 (Illustration) Some months ago, I watched a wrecking crew raze a bank so a drug store could be constructed.
 In no time the heavy equipment demolished the walls of that bank and nothing was left standing but the vault.
 The vault is the most significant part of any bank.
 Interestingly enough, while the walls of the bank fell quickly, it took days of thrashing against that vault to destroy it.
-That crew pounded away at layer after layer of cement and steel reinforcement that wrapped that vault.
+That crew pounded away at layer after layer of cement and steel that had wrapped that vault.
 Finally, after a three-day assault, the vault succumbed to the pounding.
-That bank was serious about protecting its vital interests—its silver, gold, and documents.
+That bank was serious about protecting its centerpiece!
+It served as the protection of its vital interests—its cash, silver, gold, and documents.